seven5/seven5.github.io/tutorial.md

 top.
 You'll usually see a mixture of Go and Javascript code in the stack, since the compiler is generating numerous functions to support your Go code.
 Although you can look at the Javascript code, don't bother, it was generated by a machine.
-The Go source code (italics at the right) is more interesting:
+The Go source code (indicated by the arrow in this figure) is more interesting:

 <img src="/assets/img/panic_2.png" hspace="30" vspace="30"
 alt="the signup page" style="border:1px solid black; width:50%;height:50%; float:right;">

-Once you click through a link, you'll need to "go back" from the source code to the stack.
-This is often confusing for people new to debugging inside the browser, so I've highlighted the little "go back" button that affects the debugging/error console.
-If you click on the "app.go" link in that stack trace, you'll be dumped into the Seven5 source code.
+Once you click through the name of a go source code file, you'll need to "go back" from the source code to the error console and stack trace.
+There is a "back" button on the debugging are and you need to use this, not the browser "back" button at the top of the window.
+This is often confusing for people new to debugging inside the browser.
+If you click on the "app.go" link in that stack trace shown, you'll be dumped into the Seven5 source code--part of the tool, not part of the tutorial.

 ### Source debugging